Just William (book series): 1970s series

-Running for two series transmitted in 1976 and 1977, an ITV series called Just William was made by London Weekend Television.
+Running for two series broadcast in 1976 and 1977, an ITV series called Just William was made by London Weekend Television.
 It features Adrian Dannatt as William, with Stephen Wilmot as Henry, Diana Fairfax as Mrs. Brown, Hugh Cross as Mr. Brown, Stacy Dorning as Ethel Brown, Bonnie Langford as Violet Elizabeth Bott, Simon Chandler as Robert Brown and Diana Dors as Mrs. Bott.